-You should read carefully this prospectus before deciding to participate in the Plan.
-You should read the documents we have referred you to in the "Where You Can Find More Information" and "Information We Incorporate by Reference" sections of this prospectus for information about us, including our financial statements.
+You should read this prospectus and any applicable prospectus supplement and the documents incorporated by reference herein or therein carefully before you invest in any of our securities.
+You should also read the documents we have referred you to in the "Where You Can Find More Information" and "Information We Incorporate by Reference" sections of this prospectus for information about us, including our financial statements.

-Our common units are listed on the NYSE under the symbol "USAC."
+Our common units are listed on the New York Stock Exchange, or the NYSE, under the symbol "USAC."

 Investing in our common units involves a high degree of risk.
 Limited partnerships are inherently different from corporations.
-You should carefully consider the risks relating to investing in our common units and each of the other risk factors described under "Risk Factors" on page 2 of this prospectus before enrolling in the Plan.
+You should carefully consider the risks relating to investing in our common units and each of the other risk factors described under "Risk Factors" on page 2 of this prospectus before you make an investment in our common units.